kevindawsongso/aws-cloudsecurity-lab/README.md

 ## Overview
 Welcome to my AWS Cloud Cybersecurity Home Lab repository!
 This lab is designed to enhance my skills and knowledge in cloud-based cybersecurity, focusing on various AWS services and tools.
 The lab includes honeypot deployment, network traffic monitoring, and threat detection and analysis.

-## AWS Services Used
-- **EC2:** Hosting T-Pot honeypot instance.
-- **Security Hub:** Centralized view of security alerts and compliance status.
-- **CloudWatch:** Monitoring and logging of VPC flow logs and other metrics.
-- **IAM:** Identity and Access Management for securing AWS resources.
-Idenities managed for users and service inegrations
-- **CloudTrail:** Logging of AWS API calls for auditing and compliance to ensure secure access control between services.
-- **S3:** Storage for logs and other data.
-- **Billing and Cost Management:** Monitoring AWS usage and expenses.
-- **IAM Identity Center:** Centralized identity management.
-- **Guard Duty:** Threat detection and monitoring of T-Pot instance for malicious activity.
-- **Detective:** Detailed analysis and investigation of potential security issues to aid with threat hunting.

-## Lab Components

-### T-Pot Honeypot Deployment
-- **Objective:** Deploy a T-Pot honeypot on an EC2 instance to attract and log malicious activities.
-- **Setup:**
-  - Deployed T-Pot on an EC2 instance.
-  - Segmented network traffic using both subnets and security groups.

-### VPC Flow Logs to CloudWatch
-- **Objective:** Monitor and log network traffic within the VPC.
-- **Setup:**
-  - Configured VPC flow logs to send data to AWS CloudWatch.
-  - Set up CloudWatch dashboards and alarms for real-time monitoring.

-### Threat Detection and Analysis
-- **Objective:** Detect and analyze potential threats using AWS security services.
-- **Setup:**
-  - Enabled AWS Guard Duty for continuous threat detection.
-  - Used AWS Detective for detailed analysis and investigation of security findings.

 ## Projects and Achievements

 ### Project: Honeypot Deployment